christianalfoni/C/README.md

 console.log(myChild instanceof MyBase); // => true
 ```

 As you can see on the log result you will get a natural NAMED inheritance. checking instanceof will also give the correct result.
+Pass an object as an "argument description"

 ## Privates
 ```javascript